ropg/ESP32_RTC_EEPROM/README.md

 ### Optional saving to NVS (flash)

 If you call `EEPROM.toNVS()`, a copy of your EEPROM data will be save to the key "eeprom" in NVS flash, exactly like when you would use the original `EEPROM.h`.
 Whenever the ESP32_RTC_EEPROM wakes up with an empty RTC RAM (which is detects by the presence of a magic word), it will try to see if there's a saved copy of the right size.
 If so, that is loaded.
 You can also manually revert to the last save by calling `EEPROM.fromNVS()`.

+The function `EEPROM.wasRestored()` will tell you whether or not the contents were automaticcaly restored from NVS in this boot cycle.

 ### Usage